bengee76/Random-Quiz-Generator/README.md

 # Random-Quiz-Generator
-This python script takes quiz data, makes specified amount of quizzes and answer keys.
+This Python script takes quiz data and generates a specified number of quizzes and answer keys.
-Each quiz has randomized question order, as well as incorrect answers.
+Each quiz has a randomized question order as well as randomized incorrect answers.
-It can be used to make quizzes like countries-capitals etc.
+It can be used to create quizzes such as those on countries and capitals.

 Data should be formatted like this: